octo-technology/OpenTezos/docs/blockchain-basics/main-components.md

 The Difficulty is calculated every 2016 blocks (~2 weeks).

 Economically, this is more and more difficult to get rewards.
 This is also the sign that more and more people try to find bitcoins.
-So the demand increases.
+So the *demand* increases.

-Bitcoin relies on the simple free market law of supply and demand.
-It is intrinsically deflationary.
+Bitcoin relies on the simple free market law of *supply* and *demand*.
+It is intrinsically **deflationary**.
 The more bitcoins are hard to get, the heigher their price.
 The rarest they are, the hardest they are to find, the higher their price.
 And vice versa.

-The total theoric limited supply of bitcoins is pre-determined and hardcoded in the protocol: 21,000,000 (21 millions).
+The total theoric limited *supply* of bitcoins is pre-determined and hardcoded in the protocol: 21,000,000 (21 millions).

 ## Consensus: Nakamoto and the Proof-of-Work’s account units issuance
 Relying only on hashing power and the law of supply and demand wouldn't quite be enough to assure deflation.